 Pour the batter into the prepared loaf pan.

-Bake bread at 350° for about 60-70 min.
+Bake bread in a preheated oven at 350° degrees F for about 60-70 min.
 Rotate the pan halfway through baking.

-You can store your bread on the counter wrapped tightly in plastic wrap or in an airtight container.
-Depending on your climate, the bread should keep for about 3-4 days.
-But you'll gobble it up sooner than that.
+You can store your bread on the counter at room temperature wrapped tightly in plastic wrap or in an airtight container.

-If you live in a humid climate or want to prolong the freshness even more, store the bread in an airtight container in the fridge or freezer (see below).
+If you live in a humid climate or want to prolong the freshness even more, store the bread in an airtight container in the fridge.

 When you're ready to eat, remove the loaf from the freezer and set it on the counter to thaw.
 Leave wrapped in plastic wrap as it's thawing.
 It'll be perfectly moist and delicious!